pixegami/terminal-profile/README.md

 > will be different.
 You'll just have to open the `.sh` files and figure out how to adapt it to MacOS
 > until I can prepare MacOS commands.

+These commands were last tested on May 2022 on Ubuntu 20.

 # Prerequisites

 For the scripts to work, I think these are the bare minimum requirements.